The historic center of Naples

 Metro stations... of art in Naples

 In recent years Naples has managed to enrich its baggage of excellence thanks to the metro stations.
 In fact, all the new stops of the rainbow metro line, which surrounds almost the entire city, have become real "open-air" museums, hosting artistic installations and works of architects renowned all over the world.
-The project involves the entire area of ??the city of Naples but what has already been achieved is a sight for the eyes, obtaining recognition all over the world, starting with that of via Toledo.
+The project involves the entire area of the city of Naples but what has already been achieved is a sight for the eyes, obtaining recognition all over the world, starting with that of via Toledo.
 The Toledo station located a few steps from Piazza Carità is one of the most beautiful in Europe.
 We descend below the sea, with the various levels indicated by the decorations on each floor, maintaining direct contact with the sky through the large skylights that flood the stop with light.
 Continuing, you will find beautiful stops, such as that of Piazza Municipio by the architect Alvaro Siza and which together with its dry, rough and minimal character will become the square with the largest open-air archaeological excavation in the world, since during the works it was The port of the Greek Roman Neapolis was found.
 The current route ends in Piazza Garibaldi in the magnificent new square embellished by the presence of the installation by the architect Perrault who designed a dense forest of aluminum and metal meshes that create a beautiful covered square.

 Is it complicated enough to try to tell you about Naples in a few lines for what you still do there?
 Run to enjoy the beauty of the most beautiful city in the world!